amycatgirl/guide-v7/docs/setup/creating-a-ping-pong-bot.md

 ### Run your bot

-Open your terminal and navigate to your bots folder.
+Open your terminal and navigate to your bot's folder.

 Type in the following command and press **Enter** to run your bot.